Learn How To Report Robocalls

 The TRACED Act aims to add new ways of preventing spam calls.
 People are already allowed to revoke consent to spam calls by registering on the National Do Not Call Registry.
 Once your number is on the list, it will become illegal for most of these services to call you.
 It’s important to understand that just because robocalls are illegal, it does not mean they won’t happen.
 Service providers working legally will acknowledge your decision.
 However, those that work illegally, such as scam callers, will call you regardless.
 To them, the risk of calling you is outweighed by the potential profit.

 What the TRACED Act and the Do Not Call registry allow you to do is seek compensation if you end up receiving a spam call.
-It’s still up to you to create a legal dispute against the company that called you.
+It’s still up to you to create a dispute against the company that called you.
 Continue reading to learn how to do just that in a few minutes using DoNotPay, the world’s first AI Consumer Champion.

 How to get revenge on robocalls and get compensation using DoNotPay

-Cancel robocalls and sue robocallers
+Cancel robocalls and send demand letters to robocallers

 There are many services, both government and private, offering to filter and report spam calls for you.
 However, DoNotPay is the only method currently available that can help you easily fight back and get your money's worth for the inconvenience.
 Don’t just take our word for it, check out what The Verge had to say about DoNotPay’s latest feature, Robo Revenge.
 Here’s how it works: